 Building a defense strategy takes time and you have to cover everything from hiding your food to bulletproofing your home.
 And to close your long-term plans, always be sure to stay up to date with the latest information from the prepping world.
 Learn as much as you can as you don’t know when that knowledge will come in handy.

 The third mistake is not knowing your surroundings and neglecting their potential.

 It all comes down to the area you live in and what you can get from it.
 Do you live in a cold or hot climate?
 What are the natural disasters that can strike?
 Is it a densely populated area?
-These are all questions of vital importance for every prepper as the location will play an important role in your survival.
-You have to be in advantage compared to the others and know how to survive and thrive in your environment.
+These are all questions of vital importance for every prepper as the location will play an essential role in your survival.
+You have to have an advantage compared to the others and know how to survive and thrive in your environment.
 Here are just a few things you should know:

 - Which are the edible plants from your area, the medicinal ones and especially the poisonous ones?